forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 That's why we've created an [open-source template](https://github.com/forestryio-templates/serverless-atomic-algolia) for creating a Serverless [Webtask Function](https://webtask.io/) that can automatically update your Algolia index each time your site is updated using web hooks.

-{{% tip "What is serverless?" %}}
-With Serverless, you can set up functions that run in the cloud and don't require a backend server with PHP, Node, etc. These functions can perform little jobs for you (like updating your Algolia index) and are perfect in conjunction with static sites.
-If you're new to Serverless, check out [this article](https://auth0.com/blog/what-is-serverless/) by Auth0.
+{{% tip "What is serverless?" %}} With Serverless, you can set up functions that run in the cloud and don't require a full-blown backend server running PHP, Node, etc. These functions are perfect for performing tasks like updating your Algolia index.
+Serverless infrastructure is a great combination with static sites.
+For more background, check out [this article](https://auth0.com/blog/what-is-serverless/) by Auth0.
 {{% /tip %}}

 ### Setting Up